hcsama/MCAdmin/README.md

 - Turn whitelist on and off

 **MCAdmin has been tested with a plain vanilla server.
 Some features will not work with Bedrock servers.**
+**The currently supported minecraft version is 1.15.2.
+Support for 1.16 will be added in a few days.**

 ---
 ## Step 1: Prepare your Minecraft server